cmsc105-f24/cmsc105-f24.github.io/lectures/quiz3-review.md

 # Quiz Review

 ## Background
-This quiz is based on the topics covered in weeks 8 through 10.
+The quiz will be based on the topics covered in weeks 8 through 10.
 There are 3 sections — short answer questions, Python statements, and a programming problem.
 Students are allowed to use the Thonny IDE for __Section III only__.
 Please see the grading rubric for the programming problem.
 Scratch paper and a simple calculator are allowed.

 ## Section I (20 points)